-Applications to universities in Nigeria, Senegal and Cape Verde are now OPEN, from 11 November until 29 November 2022 at 18.00 WAT.
+Applications to the Universities in Nigeria, Senegal and Cape Verde is now OPEN, with a deadline for submission by Friday 10 February 2023 at 18.00 WAT.

 Interested candidates are encouraged to follow the British Council, European Union and ECOWAS for information on when applications to their preferred institutions will be opened.

 Candidates interested in submitting their applications to the institutions in Senegal and Cape Verde are encouraged to join a FAQ session online for more information about the scholarship in their preferred institution.
 Sessions will hold as follows:

 What is the EU-ECOWAS scholarship?